SourceGeneration/Reflection/README.md

 - Generic type definition
 - Generic method *

 > Currently, support for generic type definition is not yet available.
-The main issue lies in the handling of `MarkGenericType`.
-I am currently experimenting with more effective approaches, but there is no specific plan at the moment.
+The main issue lies in the handling of `MakeGenericType`.

 > Similar to generic types, there are also generic methods.
-The issue lies in `MarkGenericMethod`.
+The issue lies in `MakeGenericMethod`.
 However, it can currently handle some specific cases, such as situations where the generic type can be inferred.

+`.NET 9` has made significant improvements to AOT and can support `MakeGenericType` and `MakeGenericMethod`.
+However, there is still a significant amount of work to be done in SourceReflection.
+Support will be added in subsequent versions

 **Adapters**
 - `System.Text.Json` Adapter, supports `AOT` without JsonSerializerContext